 - Requirements for all degrees

-- Special Instructions for coursework completed outside the U.S.
+- Special Instructions for coursework completed outside of the U.S.

 - Exceptions regarding transcripts and credential evaluations